BloodRight13/Library-Managment-System/README.md

 From this user interface you will have acess to the different set of operations for each choice.

+Book Operations
+1. Add a new book
+2. Borrow a book
+3. Return a book
+4. Search for a book
+5. Display all books
+6. Back to Main Menu

-Book Operations              User Operations:            Author Operations:
+User Operations:

-  1. Add a new book           1.
-Add a new user            1.
-Add a new author
+1. Add a new user
-  2. Borrow a book            2.
-View user details         2.
-View author details
+2. View user details
-  3. Return a book            3.
-Display all users         3.
-Display all authors
+3. Display all users
-  5. Search for a book        4.
-Back to Main Menu         4.
-Back to Main Menu
+4. Back to Main Menu

+Author Operations:
+1. Add a new author
+2. View author details
-  6. Display all books
+3. Display all authors
-  7. Back to Main Menu
+4. Back to Main Menu

 Each interface has a aray of opitions at the users disposial.
-The interface for each operation has a feature to go back to the main menu.
+Also in the operation interfaces a feature to go back to the main menu.